Josiah Bunting III

 Before returning to VMI he served as President of Hampden-Sydney College in Virginia and as Headmaster of the Lawrenceville School in New Jersey.

-Among Mr. Bunting’s books is a biography written for Arthur Schlesinger’s presidential series on Ulysses S. Grant.
+Mr. Bunting is the author of several books, including The Lionheads, which was selected one of the Ten Best Novels of 1973 by Time magazine, and a biography written for Arthur Schlesinger’s presidential series on Ulysses S. Grant.
 He is currently completing a biography of George C. Marshall, Army Chief of Staff during WWII, Secretary of State (1947-1949), and Secretary of Defense (1950-1951).

 In 2012, he taught a course in “Leadership in Wartime Democracies” at Princeton University.